 At Clover Health, our vision is to empower Medicare physicians to identify and manage chronic diseases early.
-Our strategy is to improve the care of our Medicare beneficiaries, develop wide physician networks, and provide technology to help empower physicians.
+Our strategy is to improve the care of people with Medicare, develop wide physician networks, and provide technology to help empower physicians.
 Our proprietary software platform, Clover Assistant, helps us execute this strategy by enabling physicians to detect, identify, and manage chronic diseases earlier than they otherwise could.
 This technology is a cloud-based software platform that provides physicians with access to data-driven and personalized insights for the patients they treat.
 This software is used in both our Insurance segment and our Non-Insurance segment.

-We operate Preferred Provider Organization ("PPO") and Health Maintenance Organization ("HMO") Medicare Advantage ("MA") plans for Medicare-eligible consumers.
+We operate Preferred Provider Organization ("PPO") and Health Maintenance Organization ("HMO") Medicare Advantage ("MA") plans for Medicare-eligible individuals.
 We aim to provide high-quality, affordable healthcare for all Medicare beneficiaries.
-We offer most members in our MA plans (the "members") among the lowest average out-of-pocket costs for primary care provider and specialist co-pays, drug deductibles and drug costs in their markets.
+Among plans with similar major characteristics, we offer most members in our MA plans (the "members") among the lowest average out-of-pocket costs for primary care provider and specialist co-pays in their markets.
 We strongly believe in providing our members provider choice, and we consider our PPO plan to be our flagship insurance product.
 An important feature of our MA product is wide network access.
 We believe the use of Clover Assistant and related data insights allows us to improve clinical decision-making through a highly scalable platform.
-At January 1, 2023, we operated our MA plans in eight states and 220 counties, with 84,138 members.
+At December 31, 2023, we operated our MA plans in eight states and 220 counties, with 81,205 members.